-Note: If you still have questions after reviewing the following information, please read the Travel Award FAQ and/or contact our Awards Officer at gpsofnds [at] indiana [dot] edu.
+Note: If you still have questions after reviewing the following information, please read the Travel Award FAQ.

-The GPSO Travel Award is offered through a competitive process for graduate and professional students at Indiana University Bloomington.
-Up to $500 is given to help support travel expenses to conferences at which the student’s work will be presented (i.e. speeches, posters or interactive design), or to help support travel to workshops, special trainings, competitions and auditions that will benefit the student professionally.
+The GPSG Travel Award is offered through a competitive process for graduate and professional students at Indiana University Bloomington.
+A flat award of $500 is given to help support travel expenses to conferences at which the student’s work will be presented (i.e. speeches, posters or interactive design), or to help support travel to workshops, special trainings, competitions and auditions that will benefit the student professionally.
 Funds may be used for registration fees, presentation materials, transportation, and lodging/food associated with the conference, workshop, training, competition or audition.
+Students may apply for one travel award per semester, but may apply for travel awards for multiple events/conferences in different semesters, even if they are a previous winner.

-IMPORTANT NOTE: GPSO Travel Awards are awarded as university fellowships; be aware of their total financial aid need and the amount of financial aid you have already received.
+IMPORTANT NOTE: GPSG Travel Awards are awarded as university fellowships; be aware of their total financial aid need and the amount of financial aid you have already received.
 If you have already reached your financial aid maximum for the current semester, you may be ineligible for this award.
-More information about financial aid need can be found through the Office of Student Financial Assistance, and information about how much aid you have already received can be found in OneStart.
+More information about financial aid need can be found through the IU Student Financial Aid Guidelines (see the Graduate Student Fellowships Section) or the Financial Aid Office, and information about how much aid you have already received can be found in One.iu.edu.

 This award is not intended to fund research.
-Please see GPSO Research Awards for info on awards for research funding.
+Please see GPSG Research Awards for info on awards for research funding.

 - Full-time enrollment in a graduate or professional degree program at Indiana University at the time of application